GreyNoise-Intelligence/greynoise-fluentbit-lua/README.md

 1. Copy `.env_example` to `.env`
 1. Copy your GreyNoise API key from the `Account` section in the top right corner
 1. Replace the `<REPLACE_ME>` in `.env` with your API key
-1. Create a directory for your configs `mkdir conf`
-1. Add your Fluent Bit configs and parsers to `conf/`

 ## Docker
 ### Usage